ronaldlangeveld/ronaldlangeveld/README.md

 I'm a Product Engineer at Ghost 👻, building really cool open-source publishing software.

-Born and raised in South Africa 🇿🇦, I've lived and studied in Seoul 🇰🇷 since the age of 18 and now work remotely, usually from South East Asia.
+Born and raised in South Africa 🇿🇦, currently based on South Korea.

 When not coding, I love capturing moments through the lens.
 I shoot digital and film.